zucchero-sintattico/piper-kt/resources/report/docs/05-devops/05-2-version-control.md

 ### Semantic Release

 In order to automate the release process, the project uses [**Semantic Release**](https://semantic-release.gitbook.io/semantic-release) plugin to automatically determine the next version number, generate the changelog, and publish the release, whenever a new commit is pushed to the _main_ branch.
 Semantic Release uses the commit messages to determine the type of changes in the codebase.
 Following formalized conventions for commit messages (Conventional Commits), semantic-release automatically determines the next semantic version number.

+In this way the _main_ branch is the single source of truth for the project, and the release process is fully automated, ensuring that the releases are consistent and correctly versioned.

 ## Repository Management